AntonSamSTU/Eye_Of_Retail_ITMO/README.md

 MVP for hackaton

 ## About this project
-Eye of Retail is a CV project that provides business (cafe, grocery for example) track customer's emotional feedback.
+Eye of Retail is a CV project that provides business (for example cafe, grocery etc) track customer's emotional feedback.
 The project has been developed by our team "post-AIrony" within product huckaton DataProductHack (https://ai.itmo.ru/dataproducthack).